The Iron Man (1930 film): Characters

-This cartoon, unlike other Aesop Sound Fables at that time, does not features Rita Mouse and features Milton Mouse only once.
+This cartoon, unlike other Aesop Sound Fables at that time, does not feature Rita Mouse and features Milton Mouse only once.
 Milton is featured in the moral which is at the end of the cartoon.
-Instead, another recurring character entitled Farmer Al Falfa is featured in this cartoon, portrayed as the main character, he unexpectedly receives the iron man via post.
+Instead, another recurring character entitled Farmer Al Falfa is featured in this cartoon, portrayed as the main character, where he unexpectedly receives the iron man via post.
 Other characters in the film are a variety of species of animals, and the iron-man, who chases after all the characters at the end of the cartoon.

 Reception

 The film gathered positive reviews from the film magazines at that time.
 The Motion Picture News said that the film has "nearly everything needed in a short of pen-and-ink variety", and also said the film's music created "many laughs when tied up to the antics to the cartoon characters".
-The magazine's closing comment is that "A good slapstick, or a short dramatic number will go along well with this."
+The magazine's closing comment is that "a good slapstick, or a short dramatic number will go along well with this".